Mindful Self-Compassion Refresher Retreat

 CCFW does not provide mental health or substance use treatment or services, nor do our mindfulness and compassion-based courses substitute for diagnosis or treatment for mental health or substance use problems such as depression, anxiety, or addiction.
 Find a list of mental health resources on CCFW’s resource page.

-Join us for a half-day, in-person Mindful Self-Compassion (MSC) retreat.
+Join us for a half-day Mindful Self-Compassion (MSC) retreat.
 This retreat is designed for folks who have participated in a MSC program of some kind, or who have some experience with mindfulness, self-compassion, and/or kindness (metta) practices.
 We will primarily be in silence, with the facilitators guiding a variety of practices from the MSC program, including sitting and moving/walking practices.
 Whether you have a strong self-compassion practice or haven’t practiced for a while, this retreat is for you.
 Please feel free to reach out with any questions about the retreat.

 Scholarships Available